Small Group TourUsually 8-12 participants, maximum 18 travelers

 Today begins with a visit to Yanaka Ginza - an old-fashioned shopping street with more than 60 small shops, eateries, and local vendors.
 After some time to explore, we head to Akihabara, Tokyo's vibrant electronics and anime district.
 Here we can have a go at some of the arcade games, with just a hint of friendly competition.

 You'll have the option to experience a “Maid in Tokyo” café before we make our way as a group to the Asakusa District to visit Sensō-Ji Temple, followed by free time to explore and have lunch.
-Optional activities include a sumo experience with dinner, a visit to the Sky Tree for panoramic views, a Sumida River Cruise, or the Samurai Museum.
+Optional activities include a sumo experience with lunch, a visit to the Sky Tree for panoramic views, a Sumida River Cruise, or the Samurai Museum.

 Today, we'll embark on a journey from Tokyo to Shimoyoshida.
 On arrival, we hike up up to Arakura Fuji Sengen Shrine and then take a local bus to Oshino Hakkai (30 mins).
 Oshino Hakkai is a beautiful and well-known traditional village in the Fuji Five Lakes area.
 It’s worth visiting in all four seasons, and on clear days, you may even have the chance to see Mt.
 Fuji from the village itself.
 There's free time for lunch here and to explore before we make the return journey to Tokyo.
 The evening is yours to relax or enjoy one last night out in Tokyo, perhaps with farewell drinks at a nearby bar.